jheidepriem/fitLit-tracker/README.md

 ## Abstract
 The purpose of this app is to display a user's data, such as sleep, hydration and activity for the latest day and week including comparisions to the average of all user's for each topic.
+The user is able to add their own data for a given date.

 ## Setup